• Wed. Oct 8th, 2025

 The Kolossi Castle In Limassol Cyprus

 Kolossi Castle is a landmark that has survived the test of time.
 This historic building serves as a vivid reminder of the strategic importance of Cyprus and its influence in the immediate area surrounding the island.
 The castle also stands as a good example of the diverse influences that have shaped the island’s history over the ages.
-Primarily used for military purposes, the castle since its inception in the 13th century, has also been used as a sugar refinery and a prison.
-The structure has also helped to shape the local landscape and stands as a symbol of Cyprus’s enduring resilience and legacy of its medieval past.
-The castle today continues to captivate visitors who want to immerse themselves in the multi-faceted history of the island.
+Primarily used for military purposes, the castle, since its inception in the 13th century, has also been used as a sugar refinery and a prison.
+The structure has helped to shape the local landscape through the ages and stands as a symbol of the island’s enduring resilience and legacy which is highlighted by its medieval past.
+The castle today still stands tall and continues to captivate visitors who want to immerse themselves in the multi-faceted history of the island.

 A MEDIEVIL FORT